Tenpi/Defuser/readme.md

-# Defuzers
+# Img Diffuse

 <img src="assets/images/readme.png">

-Defuzers is an UI for diffusers (an image generation library).
-The inferencing and training of diffusion models is supported.
-It aims to be simple and fast to use.
+Img Diffuse is an image generation UI (using diffusers) that aims to be simple and fast to use.

 ### Features
 - Generate images from text input.